June 24, 2021

 CX impacts all business outcomes.
 Customers are the main part of a business.
 No matter how good a product is, it doesn’t matter if there are no customers to consume it.

 The challenge is, it can be hard to quantify the returns on your CX investments.
 KPMG points out that economic value is maximized when customer expectations align with experiences.
 The 2016 report argues that the negative impact of underdelivering can be up to twice as great as exceeding expectations.
 However, they also point out that investing too heavily in over-delivery can result in unnecessary spending.

 The key is figuring out exactly what customers want and investing in the solutions with the greatest impact.

-SME 4 says one of the reasons that CX is so important is that "understanding what drives value for your customers allows you to create a cohesive business strategy that maximizes profits and boosts retention rates."
+One of the reasons that CX is so important is that understanding what drives value for your customers allows you to create a cohesive business strategy that maximizes profits and boosts retention rates.

 In other words, putting the customer first allows organizations to invest in value-added products and services that customers love.

 Customer Experience as a Competitive Advantage Starts with Strong Foundation

 The benefits of putting customers at the center of every decision and strategy are well-known.
 But securing a competitive edge isn’t as straightforward as you might think.

 Three things must be in place in order to build an effective CX strategy:

 Like most modern business strategies, good CX is built on a foundation of good data.
 Brands now have access to unprecedented amounts of customer data—behavioral insights, communication records, usage data, etc.